-Models are doing it; droves of people on Amazon are raving about it—and so I set out to give the mustard bath a whirl.
+Models have sworn by it; droves of people on Amazon have raved about it—and so I set out to give the mustard bath a whirl.
 Why not?
 I'm a (sometimes) stressed insomniac with a penchant for a healthy amount of wine on the weekends.
 I am the prime candidate.

-I ordered a jar of the holy grail of mustard bath products—Dr. Singha's Mustard Bath—and got ready to detox.
+I ordered a jar of the holy grail of mustard bath products—Dr. Singha's Mustard Bath, $14—and got ready to detox.

 Read on to learn how my first mustard bath shocked my senses and majorly, uh, detoxed my system.